 BSA offers multiple options for bariatric surgery.
 Before your surgery consultation, please verify insurance coverage with your insurance provider.

 Sleeve gastrectomy is performed by removing approximately 80% of the stomach.
 The remaining stomach is a tubular pouch that resembles a banana.
-The pouch holds a considerably smaller volume than the normal stomach and help to significantly reduce the amount of food that is consumed.
+The pouch holds a considerably smaller volume than the normal stomach and helps to significantly reduce the amount of food that is consumed.